rbslandau/ohler_fa/Readme.md

-# Repo for the publication: Land use alters ecosystem transfer of high value fatty acids by aquatic insects
+# Repo for the publication: Land use alters cross-ecosystem transfer of high value fatty acids by aquatic insects

 This repo contains the R code and data for the related manuscript submitted for publication.